-This is the first stage of the S20 consultation process and informs residents that Hyde is looking to procure new contracts for managing Pest Control.
+This is the second stage of the S20 consultation process.
+It informs residents of whom Hyde is proposing to enter into contracts with for managing Pest Control.

 The proposed new contract is expected to begin in April 2018.

 All observations should be received in writing from residents through: